unknown321/wampy/USAGE.md

 ### ⚠️What to do if device crashes / Wampy doesn't start?⚠️

-If Wampy failed to start 3 times (read: device rebooted trice), it stops starting until you edit `wampy/config.ini`.
+If Wampy failed to start 3 times in a row, it stops starting until you edit `wampy/config.ini`.
 Remove config file or set `[wampy][badboots]` to 0 (along with possible device-breaking settings) and reboot the device.
 If you cannot access config file (device stuck in boot loop and won't connect to pc, very unlikely situation), restore it from backup that you made beforehand (see [BACKUP.md](./BACKUP.md)).